amallick-tudelft/amallick-tudelft.github.io/_posts/2025-02-08-contributory-peer-review.md

 Let me first define a few notations that I will use later in this article (the reader can directly jump to the methodology section and come back here once required).

-Suppose $N$ researchers write an article together and decide to submit it to a journal of their choice.
+Suppose $$N$$ researchers write an article together and decide to submit it to a journal of their choice.

 ## Notation